xinthink/auto-data-class/README.md

 }
 ```

-Or you will have to create a wrapper class which overrides the built-in methods, and [delegates][Kotlin Delegation] all the others to the generated data class.
+Or you will have to create a wrapper class which overrides built-in methods, and [delegates][Kotlin Delegation] all the others to the generated data class.
-> A example for this case will be available later
+> An example for this case will be available later

 ## License